underwhelmingToaster/obs_cn1/Data Link Layer/CMSA-CD.md

 SIFS is used for the highest priority packets.
 Used for Clear to Send (CTS), Acknowledgment (ACK), and Block Acknowledgment (Block ACK).

 #### Point Coordination Function (PIFS)
 Middle Priority messages.
+Used for Beacon and PCF

 #### Distributed Coordination Function (DIFS)
-Lowest Priority, used for Data Transmission
+Lowest Priority, used for Data Transmission, Request to send (RTS)